Skip to main content

 3. Frame heavy alcohol use as a health problem to reduce stigma and engage patients’ interest and openness

-• Consider posting “We Ask Everyone” or similar signs.
-Some health systems have adopted messaging and signage emphasizing that “We Ask Everyone” to normalize alcohol screening and discussions and reduce patient perceptions of being singled out for alcohol screening.
-(See examples.)
-You may wish to also have visuals to help explain standard drink sizes and the U.S. Dietary Guidelines (see PDF handout [PDF – 184 KB]).
+• Consider posting “We ask everyone” or similar signs.
+Some health systems have adopted messaging and signage emphasizing that they screen everyone, which helps to normalize the process and reduce patient perceptions of being singled out for alcohol screening.
+You may also wish to have visuals to help explain standard drink sizes and the U.S. Dietary Guidelines.
+See the “Resources to Share with Patients” below for sample mini posters and a handout.
 Make sure patient-facing materials reflect your population’s linguistic preferences.

 • Connect alcohol use to presenting problems.
 Many patients are not aware of the relationship between alcohol use and consequences, including physical14–26 and mental health problems.27–32 (See Core articles on medical complications and mental health issues.)
 Tying their alcohol use to their conditions such as hypertension, liver and other gastrointestinal problems, trouble sleeping, anxiety, depression, or obesity can help reframe reducing or quitting drinking as a strategy to address an issue that is salient to them, rather than a loss.
 (See Core article on brief intervention.)